pwilmart/ABRF_2020/README.md

 ![slide 20](images/Slide20.png)

 Each biological sample was analyzed in a single LC run.
 We had close to 2,300 identified proteins.
 How many of those can we quantify?
 If we compute the average spectral count per protein for the samples, we can sort our count table by decreasing average counts.
-We can count the cells with missing data in the table as a function of protein, from the highest abundance to the lowest abundance (the average SpC) and count all the cells.
+We can count the cells with missing data in the table as a fraction all the cells as a function of the average SpC.
 We can plot the average SpC on the x-axis and the fraction of missing data on the y-axis using another notebook.
 When we get to small average SpC, we see a sharp rise in missing data.
 The dotted line is an average SpC of 2.5.
 That has 669 quantifiable proteins.
 While this is only 30% of the identified proteins, those 669 proteins account for almost 90% of the total spectral counts observed in the experiment.
-Using such a cutoff eliminates most of the missing data and its complications.
+Using a cutoff like this eliminates most of the missing data and its complications.

 [Quantifiable cutoff notebook](https://pwilmart.github.io/TMT_analysis_examples/PXD009019_average_missing.html)